Institutes & Centers

 Spatial Sciences Center (SSC)

-SSC’s mission is to (1) promote and support basic and applied research incorporating geographic information science, remote sensing, global positioning system, and spatial analysis, (2) support and facilitate undergraduate and graduate courses in spatial sciences offered through departments within the MSU, and (3) promote the application of spatial sciences throughout MSU through outreach to faculty and staff.
-SSC is involved in several collaborative projects with other institutions for both research and outreach.
-An advisory committee meets once each semester to review the progress of the Center and provide guidance to the Director.
+SSC’s mission is to promote and support basic and applied research incorporating geographic information science, remote sensing, global positioning system and spatial analysis; support and facilitate undergraduate and graduate courses in spatial sciences offered through MSU; and promote the application of spatial sciences throughout MSU through outreach to faculty and staff.
+SSC is involved in collaborative projects with other institutions for both research and outreach.
+An advisory committee meets each semester to review the progress of the Center and provide guidance to the Director.

 Thermal Biology Institute